How to Become a Developmental Editor of Fiction

 If you want some step-by-step help in setting up your website and creating a cohesive and professional look for your business, check out my self-study online course: The Visible Editor.

-3. Find Clients
+Stage 3.
+Find clients

-Once your skills are sharp enough for you to start charging for them and once you’ve got the foundations of your business all set up, it’s time to find some paying clients!
+Once your skills are sharp enough for you to start charging for them, and once you’ve got the foundations of your business all set up, it’s time to find some paying clients!

 Marketing is a huge topic, so I recommend reading some books, following some blogs and listening to some podcasts that talk specifically about how to market yourself as a one-person business.
 (Yes, even more reading!)
-You’ll continue to learn about marketing – and be able to test what works for you – throughout your career.

 In my experience, the best ways to find clients as a developmental editor are as follows: